shdejavu/homepage/README.md

 </div>

-`Luka Homepage` is a standalone template version extracted from my own personal homepage.
+`Homepage` is a standalone template version extracted from my own personal homepage.
 It is designed to feel warm, clean, and academic without adding any build tooling or framework overhead.

 ## Why This Template